 Gingerbread Truffles

-30 minutes prep + 1 hour Chilling Time
+Time: 30 minutes prep + 1 hour chilling

-Perfect for the holidays, these truffles are made with gingersnaps, cookie butter, spices, and sugar, then dipped in white chocolate and topped with sprinkles.
+Perfect for the holidays, these gingerbread truffles are made with gingersnaps, cookie butter, warm spices, and sugar, then dipped in smooth white chocolate.

 Ingredients